fast4x/RiPlayLink/README.md

 # RiPlayLink
 Multiplatform RiPlay cast addon

-It is used together with [RiPlay](https://github.com/fast4x/RiPlay) and allows you to cast audio/video on an Android TV or on another Android device present on the same network.
+It is used together with [RiPlay](https://github.com/fast4x/RiPlay) and allows you to cast audio/video on an Android TV or on another device present on the same network.

 Work in progress...